katiechurchwell/employee-tracker/README.md

 # Employee Tracker
-Command-line application CMS managing a company's employee database.
+Command-line CMS managing a company's employee database.

 ## User Story
 AS A business owner